missionpinball/mpf-docs/tutorial/2_creating_a_new_machine.rst

 Tutorial step 2: Create your machine folder
 ===========================================

-Okay, so MPF |version| is installed and you're able to run *Demo Man*.
+Okay, so MPF is installed and you're able to run *Demo Man*.
 Great!
 Now it's time to create the folders and files for your own game.

 1. Understand the "machine folder" concept